The canning food preservation method is great practice at self-reliance and an excellent way to put up your excess bounty for later enjoyment.

 8. You’ll need a good canning thermometer that fits in your pot to make sure that you are getting up to the correct temperature for sanitizing your jars, as well as a reliable timer.

-9. There are many excellent cookbooks available with unique newer recipes, or variations on the classics: The Canning Kitchen: 101 Simple Small Batch Recipes, and Put em’ Up! are great cookbooks to get some preserving inspiration.
+9. There are many excellent cookbooks available with unique newer recipes, or variations on the classics: The Canning Kitchen: 101 Simple Small Batch Recipes, and Put em’ Up! are just a few great cookbooks to get some preserving inspiration.
 The Ball Book is also a fantastic comprehensive tool, complete with easy-to-read instructions on the whole canning process, with traditional and updated recipes.

 10. TIME!
 Small batch canning can be done in the evening after work, but sometimes having a day or weekend set aside is very helpful, as preparing food, setting up equipment, processing/cooling time, and cleanup can eat up a good chunk of the day.
 It is nice to feel relaxed and not rushed while preserving.